rostislaved/go-clean-architecture/README.md

 ## Work in progress

 v0.0.3
-* db instances now created outside of repositories and then passed into them as argument (for all db types)
+* Db instances now created outside of repositories and then passed into them as argument (for all db types)
-* pgxpool used instead of sqlx
+* Pgxpool used instead of sqlx
-* Book entity replaced with several entities with more generic names "Entity*"
+* Book entity replaced with several entities with more generic names - "Entity*"
-* rename controllers->handlers (controllers is a mvc term)
+* Rename controllers->handlers (controllers is a mvc term)
-* rename provider->gateway (place where you make https cals to other microservices)
+* Rename provider->gateway (where you make https requests to other microservices)
+* Rename libs -> pkg. pkg is more widespread name
-* update linters config (v1.62.2)
+* Update linters config (1.64.8)
+* Graceful is a lib now

 v0.0.2 (27.10.2024)
 * added graceful lib for graceful shutdown